Understanding Foundation Settlement: Causes, Effects, and Solutions

 Subsidence

-Subsidence is when the soil beneath the foundation shifts or collapses, causing the foundation to sink or settle unevenly.
+The soil beneath the foundation shifts or collapses, causing the foundation to sink or settle unevenly.

 Compression